Learn to Skate in our Skate School!

 (Green, Orange, Blue, Yellow and Red Groups — plus our Adult Beginner Group)

-Our skating school is made up of beginners and more advanced skaters — a total of around 100 kids skate each season with our skating school.
+Our skating school is made up of beginners and more advanced skaters of all ages — a total of around 150 kids skate each term with our skating school at Björknäs ishall.
 Each child in our skating school has the option to skate twice a week for 45 minutes each.
 We even have a group of beginner adults which practice on Sunday mornings (learn more about our adult class here).

 Registration takes just two steps!